dgbrt-io/dagobert-old/README.md

 About Dagobert
 =========================
 Dagobert is a algorithmic trading engine for the J2EE platform.
-It comes without decision-making algorithms, because I don't want to publish mine, as you might see.
+It comes without any decision-making algorithms, because I don't want to publish mine, as you might see.
 It is currently only implemented for BTC and the MtGox API V2 (https://en.bitcoin.it/wiki/MtGox/API/HTTP/v2), but there are also others planned.

 This project should be an evolutionary long-termin project.